johink/willsmith/README.md

 Run `python main.py -h` to see the available options for games and agents.
-An example game of Nested Tic-Tac-Toe can be shown by running `python main.py ttt`, which will start the game with a MCTSAgent against a RandomAgent with a default time-allowed of 1 second.
+An example game of Nested Tic-Tac-Toe can be shown by running `python main.py ttt`, which will start the game with a MCTSAgent against a RandomAgent with a default time-allowed of 0.5 seconds.